kebno/kebno.github.io/index.md

 ---

 # Hello
-I'm a Staff Scientist at Ocean Acoustical Services and Instrumentation Systems, Inc.
+I'm a Staff Scientist at Applied Ocean Sciences.

+From 2015-2019, I was a staff scientist at Ocean Acoustical Services and Instrumentation Systems, Inc.

 From 2014-2015, I studied ocean acoustic modeling at Scripps Institution of Oceanography, with Bill Kupermann as advisor.